Walt Disney World Ticket FAQ

 Visit Disneyworld.com to see all the basics, and if you have questions, give Disney a call (or chat with them online).

 Do I need photo ID to enter the parks?

-WDW can request a photo ID whenever they wish.
+Park entrance cast members can request a photo ID whenever they wish.
 The Theme Park tickets are tied to a name and a finger scan just like the annual or seasonal passes.
 Do not be surprised if you are asked for a photo ID if your finger scan doesn’t work properly.
 Since your MagicBand is associated with each of your tickets, they can verify that it is you who is using the pass with the photo ID.
-In this day and age, you should always carry your ID on you.

 The turnstile does not mark anything on your ticket to give you any idea as to the number of days remaining.
 Guest Relations can look up your ticket into the computer system and tell you how many days are left.